Building resilience, sustainability and community in the Margaret River region

 Transition Margaret River is creating a more connected, sustainable community by:

-(i) Bringing diverse people together in a welcoming environment e.g. every Saturday morning we host Open Community Coffee Club at the Margaret River Organic Garden.
-Volunteers make coffee and bake delicious goodies to buy for a donation.
+(i) Bringing diverse people together in a welcoming environment e.g. every last Saturday morning of the month at the Margaret River Organic Garden we share an open round-table sharing of news and events.

-(ii) Raising awareness e.g. monthly e-newsletter to ~ 600 people and groups, Facebook, media, events.
+(ii) Raising awareness e.g. monthly e-newsletter to ~ 700 people and groups, Facebook, media, events, films.

-(iii) Networking, sharing information, discussion e.g. films, seminars.
+(iii) Networking, sharing information, discussion e.g. films, sustainability seminars.

-(vii) Community events e.g. coordinating annual ‘Love where you live’ Sustainability Pavilion at the Margaret River Agricultural Show.
+(vii) Community events e.g. coordinating annual ‘Love where you live’ Sustainability Pavilion at the Margaret River Agricultural Show until COVID-19 intervened.

 (viii) Taking part in local planning e.g. submissions on sustainability aspects of local developments and Council plans.